Matcha tea for newbies

-We were rambling as usual until I saw someone ordering a peculiar drink with a vibrant green colour and a quite rich and thick texture.
-I tried to understand what it was and soon found out.
-Oh, the pleasure of discovery!
+We were rambling as usual until I saw someone ordering a strange drink with a vibrant green colour and a quite rich and thick texture.
+I tried to understand what it was and I soon found out - oh, the pleasure of discovery!

 But it seems that what I had just discovered was not another newly invented drink with an Insta-worthy appeal, but a traditional beverage that has been part of traditional Japanese tea rituals since the 12th century.

 Matcha tea is a type of green tea made by taking young tea leaves and grinding them into a fine green powder.
 It comes from the same tea plant as green tea, the shrub Camelia sinensis.